 If you’re looking for more functions in the plugins to manage user accounts, the following plugins may be of help to you:

 - Simple Local Avatars: If the user has media permissions, this plugin will add a field in the user profile to upload the avatar.
-You can pick a size, and the plugin will even crop and resize the image for you.
+You can pick a size, and the plugin will crop and resize the image.